Installation Guide

 - Node.js 20 or newer

-node --versionin terminal to check current version - If not installed or version is too old, download the latest LTS version from nodejs.org
+node --versionin the terminal to check the current version - If you don't have it or the version is too old, please download the latest LTS version from nodejs.org

 What is LTS?
 LTS stands for Long Term Support, which is the stable version of Node.js recommended for daily use.